rrumale/python-fullstack-todolist/backend/backend.md

 - This lab requires the completion of lab 1 and the provision of the OCI components.

-## Task 1: Set values for workshop environment variables
+## TASK 1: Set values for workshop environment variables

 1. Set the root directory of the workshop